Mopzilla/SkinCalcPlus/.github/README.md

 ## From Firefox Add-ons
 [Click here](https://addons.mozilla.org/en-US/firefox/addon/skincalcplus/) to visit the Add-On page for SkinCalcPlus!
 ## From Chrome Web Store
-Submission to the Chrome Weeb Store is pending review.
+Submission to the Chrome Web Store is pending review.
 ## From GitHub Releases
 ### Installation Guide for Firefox
 1. Download the latest release from GitHub Releases